-As you identify good candidates for digital transformation, analyze in detail how they work:
+As you identify good candidates for digital transformation, analyse in detail how they work:

 - Document existing workflows.
 Pinpoint the manual/paper-based and digital steps that underlie these processes. - Look at the underlying data.
 How is it generated and stored?
-How accurate is it?

-Identify any records or business artifacts that need special handling.
+How accurate is it? - > Look at the lifecycle of the information: What steps are in place for managing information from creation, through storage and destruction?
+As part of any streamlining process, you need to develop a records retention schedule that defines how long categories of records should be maintained as active or inactive before they're destroyed. - Identify any records or business artefacts that need special handling.